Joshhortt/creative-lightbox-articles/clc8ttddj00xjmnnvc8srem1p.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1672233839232/e23f1a8c-b85b-4966-84b5-2d955e60f4a3.png align="center")

-## How does the IC compare to its Web 3.0 competitors?
+## How does the Internet Computer compare to its Web 3.0 competitors?

 In addition to its groundbreaking use cases, security, governance, and ecological considerations, the Internet Computer vastly outperform other major blockchains on nearly every metric.